 items are removed from the stack.
 This compilation action also

-compiles a literal 5 is compiled into the current definition.
+compiles a literal 5 into the current definition.

 You typically write a recognizer as ordinary colon definition that